Average Weather in Madrid Spain

 The darker period of the year lasts for 3.5 months, from October 27 to February 13, with an average daily incident shortwave energy per square meter below 3.2 kWh.
 The darkest day of the year is December 20, with an average of 2.0 kWh.

 Average Daily Incident Shortwave Solar Energy

-The topography within 2 miles of Madrid contains only modest variations in elevation, with a maximum elevation change of 472 feet, and an average elevation above sea level of 2,114 feet.
-Within 10 miles contains significant variations in elevation (781 feet).
-Within 50 miles contains extreme variations in elevation (6,617 feet).
+The topography within 2 miles of Madrid contains only modest variations in elevation, with a maximum elevation change of 472 feet and an average elevation above sea level of 2,114 feet.
+Within 10 miles contains only modest variations in elevation (781 feet).
+Within 50 miles contains significant variations in elevation (6,617 feet).

 The area within 2 miles of Madrid is covered by artificial surfaces (100%), within 10 miles by artificial surfaces (61%) and cropland (19%), and within 50 miles by cropland (50%) and trees (19%).